bmuhamood/filesharing/README.md

 ## Features Implemented

-- Since my Mac PC crushed, i have Implemented features ``1-4`` on windows PC and feature ``5`` has not been implemented due to windows system imcompatibilities with some rails gems and APIs which required more time for troubleshootings and also which would have affected the deadline.
+- Since my Mac PC crushed, i have Implemented features ``1-4`` on windows PC and feature ``5`` has not been implemented due to windows system imcompatibilities with some rails gems and APIs which required more time for troubleshootings and also which would have affected submission deadline.

 ## Install